14 Sights in Harrisburg, United States (with Map and Images)

 City Island is a mile-long island in the Susquehanna River between Harrisburg and Wormleysburg, Pennsylvania in the United States.
 It is used mainly for leisure and sports activities.
 Its previous names have included Turkey Island, Maclay's Island, Forster's Island and Hargast Island.
 The island can be reached from either side of the Susquehanna River by Market Street Bridge or, from the Harrisburg side and by pedestrians and cyclists only, by Walnut Street Bridge.

-The State Museum of Pennsylvania is a non-profit museum at 300 North Street in downtown Harrisburg, Pennsylvania.
-It is run by the state through the Pennsylvania Historical and Museum Commission and was created to preserve and interpret the region's history and culture.
+The State Museum of Pennsylvania is a non-profit history museum at 300 North Street in downtown Harrisburg, Pennsylvania, United States.
+It is run by the Pennsylvania Historical and Museum Commission to preserve and interpret the Commonwealth's history and culture.
 It is a part of the Pennsylvania State Capitol Complex.

 The Cathedral of Saint Patrick is a cathedral of the Catholic Church in downtown Harrisburg, Pennsylvania, United States.
 It is the mother church of the Diocese of Harrisburg and is the seat of its bishop.
 It is a contributing property in the Harrisburg Historic District on the National Register of Historic Places.